hackabit19/vr-devs/README.md

 Beginning work on scene 2 and on the website.
 The application has been tested on Android, built with a minimum Android API level requirement 19 for Google Cardboard, in order to allow a majority of Android users to use the application with modern smartphone devices.

+No lag or FPS drops observed.
+The application now renders in a single pass per frame on the mobile, implying both the eyes are rendered simultaneously, thereby boosting performance.

 ### [10/19/2019 12.20 PM]
 Demo video created.
 ### [10/19/2019 11.40 AM]